Ginger-Soy Dressing for Rice Bowls

 Instructions

 1. Whisk together all ingredients in a glass jar.
-Drizzle a tablespoon over your composed rice bowl.
-Store an extra dressing in refrigerator.
+Use as a dipping sauce or drizzle over a rice bowl.
+Refrigerate extra dressing.

 Stuff for your bowls.
 Let everyone assemble their own.
 Choose from this list or try the NYTimes recipe above: